Seahawks defensive tackle Jarran Reed leaves practice with apparent leg injury

 Chris Carson also remains away from the team while dealing with personal matters that include a death in his family.

-That continues to leave the bulk of the tailback work to Carlos Hyde, Travis Homer and DeeJay Dallas, though the team did re-sign rookie free agent Patrick Carr on Friday to add some depth.
-Carr, who played at Houston, had been signed following the draft and then waived last month.
+That continues to leave the bulk of the tailback work to Carlos Hyde, Travis Homer and DeeJay Dallas.
+The team did re-sign rookie free agent Patrick Carr on Friday to add some depth.
+Carr, who played at Houston, had been signed following the draft and waived last month.

 No Dunbar just yet